TOAST-DOCS/AppGuard/en/console-guide.md

 **Additional Info**

-* **App Public Key**: The public key of the app SDK, required for integrity verification.
+* **App Public Key**: The public key of the app SDK, required for app attestation.
-* **Product Public Key**: The public key of the server associated with the app, required for integrity verification.
+* **Product Public Key**: The public key of the server associated with the app, required for app attestation.

 <a id="verification-log"></a>
 ### Verification Log { #verification-log }

-View integrity verification logs.
+View app attestation logs.

 ![appguard_15](http://image.toast.com/aaaaaha/console-guide/7_4_무결성검증_en_260325.png)